mac

 Diagnosis: gastrointestinal problems

-Acute gastrointestinal problems can have a wide variety of causes: from intolerances to infections, a wide variety of things can lead to diarrhea and stomach pain.
+Acute gastrointestinal problems can have a wide variety of causes: from food intolerances to infections, many things can lead to diarrhea and stomach pain.

-The Moro -Korotten soup is one of the most effective and oldest house recipes in acute diarrhea and was developed by Professor Ernst Moro.
-It only consists of carrots, water and salt and is cooked for a very long time.
-In addition, it has no side effects and usually helps quickly and reliably.
+'s carrot soup is one of the oldest and most effective home remedies for acute diarrhea and was developed by Professor Ernst Moro.
+It consists simply of carrots, water, and salt and is cooked for a very long time.
+Moreover, it has no side effects and usually provides quick and reliable relief.

-Our further development with psyllium husks can increase the anti-diarrhea effect.
-Because psyllium husks are rich in soluble fiber and can therefore help to regulate digestion and promote intestinal health.
-You can also help regulate the bowel movements and help with diarrhea or constipation, as the shells absorb liquid and thicken the stool due to their glazed consistency.
+Our improved version with psyllium husks can enhance the anti-diarrheal effect.
+Psyllium husks are rich in soluble fiber and can therefore help regulate digestion and promote intestinal health.
+They can also help regulate bowel movements and alleviate both diarrhea and constipation, as the husks absorb liquid and their gel-like consistency thickens the stool.

 What you should know: